 9. Molkky

 Molkky is a Finnish throwing game that has elements of billiards and bowling.
-The game requires strategy, good throwing skills, and of course a healthy dose of luck.
+The game requires strategy, good throwing skills, and a healthy dose of luck.

 The Molkky playing field consists of 12 pins, or skittles, numbered from 1 to 12.
 The goal is to knock over these pins with a throwing skittle, the Molkky.